 “I have found that knowing your audience is the key to building successful and effective social media campaigns.
 To save time, I use a content calendar for each client.
 Once you know what works and what doesn’t, it’s easier to plan content ahead of time, allowing you to focus on the things that need immediate attention.” - Ayesha Ambreen, Digital Media Strategist

-Planning content also makes you more efficient and effective:
+Planning social media content also makes you more efficient and effective:

 Planning ahead rather than dashing around at the last minute means you’re working efficiently.

 Publishing the right content at the right time increases your chances of success, so you become more effective.

-Pro Tip: Be sure to download our Social Media Holiday Calendar that includes 190+ events with trending #hashtags to increase your reach on social media.
+Pro Tip: Be sure to download our Social Media Holiday Calendar which includes 190+ events with trending hashtags to increase your reach on social media.